Rock and reed

 It’s unusual not to meet a photographer down by the lagoon.

 I am fascinated by how the rocks appear scattered like they have just rolled off a hill to the lake.
-I want to know more about these rocks.
+Except there is no hill – probably moraine glacial deposits.
+I want to know more about these rocks – who might be able to tell me?

 This time of year the contrast of colours has a stark quality to it.